Siege of Antioch: Second siege

 By the end of the day on 3 June, the Crusaders controlled most of the city except for the citadel, which remained in the hands of Yaghi-Siyan's son Shams ad-Daulah.
 John the Oxite was reinstated as patriarch by Adhemar, who wished to keep good relations with the Byzantines, especially as Bohemond was clearly planning to claim the city for himself.
 However, the city was short on food, and Kerbogha's army was still on its way.
 Kerbogha arrived on 5 June.
 He tried and failed to storm the city on 7 June, and by 9 June he had established his own siege around the city.

 More Crusaders had deserted before Kerbogha arrived, and they joined Stephen in Tarsus.
 Stephen had seen Kerbogha's army encamped near Antioch and assumed all hope was lost; the deserters confirmed his fears.
-On the way back to Constantinople, Stephen and the other deserters met Alexios, who was on his way to assist the Crusaders and did not know they had taken the city and were now under siege themselves.
+On the way back to Constantinople, Stephen and the other deserters like William the Carpenter met Alexios, who was on his way to assist the Crusaders and did not know they had taken the city and were now under siege themselves.
 Stephen convinced him that the rest of the Crusaders were as good as dead, and Alexios heard from his reconnaissance that there was another Seljuk army nearby in Anatolia.
 He therefore decided to return to Constantinople rather than risking battle.